antonraharja/oborci/README.txt

 HOWTO
 -----

-Please read howto files in docs/
+Please read howto files and step by step installation in docs/